-7.1 In the cases of sundry debts it is the service or relevant manager who should decide whether enforcement action should be taken.
-The Income Team will inform services of any debts owing to them and they should respond to say whether each case should then be enforced.
+7.1 The relevant service manager is responsible for deciding whether enforcement action should be taken for sundry debts in their area.
+The income team will inform services of any debts owing to them and they should respond to say whether each case should then be enforced.

-- 7.2 Actions within sundry debt recovery should be complete in a timely manner.
-Where delays of over 28 days past the due date are encountered at any stage, the reasons should be detailed within the case notes on system. - 7.3 Forfeiture can also be considered for the recovery of commercial rent.
+7.2 Forfeiture can also be considered for the recovery of commercial rent.
 This is where the Council will forfeit a lease due to non-payment of rent.
 The Council will instruct an Enforcement Agent to carry out the process of securing the property.

-8. Housing Benefit Overpayment
+8. Housing Benefit Overpayment Process